Skip to content

 Consequences

-• Inability to file lawsuits in court, even to recover unpaid assessments.
+• Inability to file law suits in court even to recover unpaid assessments.

 • Difficulty or impossibility to obtain capital or financing, and damage to your association’s credit score.